 Many travelers, especially Europeans, travel by car.
-If this is your case, you will find parking lots available very close by.
-The closest one is on Plac na Groblach just 5 minutes walk from the Castle.
+If this is your case, you will find parking available very close by.
+The closest one is on Plac na Groblach, just a 5-minute walk from the Castle.
 You can also find next to the National Museum, which is a 20-minute walk from the Castle or with the Muzeum-Narowowe bus route.

-Is it advisable to go to Wawel Castle with children?
+Is it advisable to go to Krakow Castle with children?

-Children are always welcome in places like these.
-Nothing better than instilling a love of history, culture and art from a young age.
-Although Wawel Castle does not offer discounted family tickets, children under the age of 7 get in free regardless of the time of year.
+Children are always welcome in places like this.
+There is nothing better than instilling a love of history, culture and art from a young age.
+Although Krakow Castle does not offer discounted family tickets, children under the age of 7 get in free regardless of the time of year.

-How much time do you need to visit the Wawel Castle?
+How much time do you need to visit the Krakow Castle?

-The duration of your visit to Krakow Castle or Wawel Castle will depend on how many exhibitions you decide to see.
-Remember that for each exhibition you must purchase a separate ticket that will be valid only for the day and time indicated on the ticket.
+The length of your visit to Krakow Castle or Wawel Castle will depend on how many exhibitions you decide to see.
+Remember that for each exhibition you must buy a separate ticket that will be valid only for the day and time indicated on the ticket.

-The longest exhibitions are the State Halls, which lasts up to 1 hour, and the visit to the outer gardens, courtyards and St. Gereon's Church, which lasts 70 minutes.
-Then you will have others lasting between 20 and 40 minutes, the shortest being the visit to the Cave or Dragon's Lair that will only take about 10 minutes.
+The longest exhibitions are the State Halls which lasts up to 1 hour, and the visit to the outer gardens, courtyards and St. Gereon's Church which lasts 70 minutes.
+Then you will have others lasting between 20 and 40 minutes, the shortest being the visit to the Cave or Dragon's Lair which only takes about 10 minutes.

-Best time of the year to visit Wawel Castle
+Best time of the year to visit Krakow Castle

 It will obviously depend on your availability.
-As it is an enclosed area, in my opinion, the weather does not matter much.
-But the season does influence the amount of people you might encounter.
-If you decide to visit the castle in summer, it will probably feel a bit crowded or you will have more difficulty getting tickets.
+As it is an enclosed area the weather matters little, in my opinion.
+But the season does influence the number of people you might encounter.
+If you decide to visit the castle in summer, it is likely to feel a bit crowded or you will have more difficulty getting tickets.

-My recommendation is to visit between the months of April and June when the weather is pleasant and you still don't feel the chaos of summer.
+My recommendation is to visit between April and June when the weather is pleasant and the chaos of summer is not yet felt.

-What not to miss at Wawel Castle?
+What not to miss at Krakow Castle?
 Permanent exhibitions

 You have a variety of possibilities when visiting the Krakow Castle.
 Which confirms that this is one of the best tours and excursions from Krakow.
-I tell you a little more about the permanent exhibits that you can't miss:
+Let me tell you a little more about the permanent exhibits you can't miss: